maj0e/mmm-faces/README.md

     - Dlib's Frontal Face Detector: Pretty good accuracy and very fast on CPU (default)
     - OpenCv's DNN face detector: Highest accuracy (probably) and reasonable fast (even on CPU)
     - Dlib's CNN based Face detector: High accuracy (Use on Cuda enabled devices like Nvidia Jetson)
-- More face recognition algorithms:
-    - Most notable Dlib's face descriptor: Should work with only one example Image per user.
+- Dlib's face descriptor: Should work with only one example Image per user.
 - Option to check for messages from [MMM-PIR-Sensor](https://github.com/paviro/MMM-PIR-Sensor): Stop searching for faces if there is nobody around.
 - Incorporates the [Motion Detection module](https://github.com/dmcinnes/MMM-Motion-Detection), which is also a fork of [MMM-Facial-Recognition](https://github.com/paviro/MMM-Facial-Recognition).

+The main goal of this fork was to extend the original [MMM-Facial-Recognition](https://github.com/paviro/MMM-Facial-Recognition) with state-of-the-art algorithms for face detection and recognition.
+Since [Motion Detection module](https://github.com/dmcinnes/MMM-Motion-Detection) is also a fork of Paviro's work and both modules are not usable at the same time, the opportunity was taken to combine their functionality again.

 ## Installation